bhaskarr103/100-Days-of-M.L/README.md

 - **`/datasets`**: A collection of datasets used throughout the 100 days.
 Each dataset is carefully selected to cover different aspects of machine learning and statistics.

 - **`/resources`**: Additional resources, including books, articles, and online courses that complement the content covered during the 100 days.

-## Daily Progress

-I have documented each day of the 100-day journey in the [Daily Progress](./daily_progress.md) file.
-This log provides a summary of the topics covered, challenges faced, and insights gained on each day.
-Feel free to use this log as a roadmap for your own learning journey.

-## Installation

-To run the code in this repository, you'll need to set up your development environment.
-Follow the instructions in the [Installation Guide](./installation.md) to get started.

 ## Usage